-Software/Hardware: Users may not load their own or any other software on library equipment.
-Users are not permitted to store any software or other data on the hard drives of the library's computers or alter the programs currently installed on the systems.
-Anyone tampering with any library hardware or software will be denied access to library computers in the future, and also may lose their library privileges.
+Hardware: Users may not download Internet content to library computers or network.
+Users are not permitted to store or download any data to the library’s computer network.
+Anyone tampering with any library hardware or networked programs will be denied access to library computers in the future, and also may lose their library privileges.

-Disclaimer: Users access the library computer hardware, software and documentation at their own risk.
-The Milwaukee Public Library is not responsible for equipment malfunction, loss of data, any damages to the user's disks, data etc. or electronic transactions of any type which are related to the public use of library computer resources.
+Disclaimer: Users access the library computer hardware or network at their own risk.
+The Milwaukee Public Library is not responsible for equipment malfunction, loss of data, any damages to the user's data etc. or electronic transactions of any type which are related to the public use of library computer resources.

 Illegal and Unacceptable Uses: People may use the library computers only for legal purposes.
 Examples of unacceptable uses include but are not limited to the following:

 - Display of sexually explicit or pornographic materials;